 Shihoko Iida (Japan), APT9 Interlocuator

-The Interlocutors will return to QAGOMA for the APT9 opening weekend, having been involved in the planning or participating in the APT9 Symposium.
-Keep your eye on the APT9 web page for further details or subscribe to the ACAPA eNews to stay up to date with all QAGOMA’s Asia Pacific related activities.
+The Interlocutors returned for the APT9 opening weekend, having been involved in the planning or participating in the APT9 Symposium.
+Subscribe to the ACAPA eNews to stay up to date with all QAGOMA’s Asia Pacific related activities.

 APT9 Interlocutor group